CIF Parser¶

 mmCIF files (both coordinates and structure factors)

-CIF files from Crystallography Open Database (COD)
+CIF files from the Crystallography Open Database (COD)

 Chemical Component Dictionary from PDB